 Alberta Community Partnership (ACP)

-- Applicants can apply for grants under the Municipal Internship component through the ACP Online (ACPO) web application hosted on MAConnect, or with a pdf application form, available here.
+- Applicants can submit IC, MCP, or MR grant applications until the deadline dates through the ACP Online (ACPO) web application hosted on MAConnect, or with a pdf application form, available here.

 - The 2017/18 Alberta Community Partnership (ACP) budget is $18.5 million.